Growing Berries in Containers

 Among some of the most popular “super foods” out there, Goji berries do not enjoy growing in a saturated environment and should be grown in the ground.

-While usually depicted alongside popular berries like strawberries and blueberries—cherries are actually stone fruit just like plums, peaches, and nectarines that grow on trees; and cannot be grown in the EarthBox® gardening system.
+While usually depicted alongside popular berries like strawberries and blueberries—cherries are actually stone fruit just like plums, peaches, and nectarines that grow on trees; and cannot be grown in EarthBox® gardening boxes.

 - Other unusual berries

-If you’re looking to grow cloudberries, tayberries, boysenberries, loganberries, or other uncommon fruit, always do your research first before planting in the EarthBox® gardening system or any other type of container.
-Root masses, water requirements, soil and pH preferences are all crucial in how well anything will grow in a container, especially perennials.
+If you’re looking to grow cloudberries, tayberries, boysenberries, loganberries, or other uncommon fruit, always do your research first before planting in gardening containers.
+Root masses, water requirements, soil and pH preferences are all crucial in how well anything will grow in a container garden, especially perennials.

 Looking to grow a particular plant?
 Reference our Learning Center at EarthBox.com/Learning-Center; or check with your local nursery, garden center, or county extension service for information pertaining to your area to see what are your options.
 You may be surprised by what you can grow!